LeviGaming1248/MyFriendlyNeighborhoodVR/README.md

 # Config file
-To edit VR mods config hold L2 down for 2 seconds or press the VR Settings button in the main or pause menus to open up a menu that lets you edit settings to your liking.
+To edit the mods config hold L2 down for 2 seconds or press the VR Settings button in the main or pause menus to open up a menu that lets you edit settings to your liking.

 | Current Features |